What is Detox Flow?

 Second, the style of Detox Flow is focused on twists along with back- and forward-bending.
 Those twists put physical pressure onto the large intestine.
 You might notice that your teacher creates very specific and unusual sequences in a Detox Flow, and that’s intentional.
 The idea is to twist and put pressure on the right side, then fold or compress to put pressure in the centre of the belly, and then twist the opposite way to put pressure on the left of the abdomen.
 That sequence is repeated several times throughout the class to manually encourage matter to move through the large intestine.

 Third, Detox Flow is meant to be a very challenging class.
 We want you to move quickly and get your heart rate up in order to stimulate your circulation and therefore your lymphatic system.
 Muscle contractions also stimulate the lymphatic system to move fluid throughout your body.
-Ideally, this class will also make you sweat lots and want to drink more water – stimulating both the urinary system of toxin removal and the small amount of toxins that exit through your skin via sweat.
+Ideally, this class will also make you sweat lots and want to drink more water – stimulating both the urinary system of toxin removal and the small number of toxins that exit through your skin via sweat.

 When it comes to the sequence, you can expect to start with a floor sequence of compression on the right, compression in the centre, and then compression on the left.
 This might be a sequence of core work or a “wind-removing pose,” where you draw in the right knee while lying on your back, then both knees, then the left knee.
 Then you’ll start to move through sun salutations to get warm and sweaty.
 These will be followed by a sequence of standing poses, possibly interspersed with seated or lying-down poses, that put pressure on the abdomen in the same order – right-centre-left – several times throughout the practice.
 Finally, you’ll spend the last 10-15 minutes on the floor in easier stretches, which should include a few backbends to open up the front of the body after all that compression.